grazhdanski/SVG-Parser/README.md

 # SVG Parser
-Individual course project for the OOP course during the second semester in Sofia University, FMI
+An individual course project for the OOP course during the second semester in Sofia University, FMI

 This is a simple SVG parser and editor console application that supports only a limited set of shapes: rectangles, circles and lines.